-If you live in Riverside or Orange County and need revision breast augmentation, request a FREE surgical consultation online to meet with Dr. Smith at one of his 2 locations.
-You can also call his office at (949) 653-7000 to schedule an appointment.
+If you live in Riverside or Orange County and need revision breast augmentation, request a FREE surgical consultation online to meet with Dr. Smith in Irvine, Corona, or Huntington Beach, CA. You can also call his office at (949) 653-7000 to schedule an appointment.

 Most women are happy with their breast augmentation results, especially when they choose a board-certified plastic surgeon.
 Unfortunately, some are dissatisfied or experience complications.
 Others simply experience changes over time that prompt them to seek a revision procedure.
 For women who believe they need secondary surgery, choosing a qualified revision surgeon is the first step toward a beautiful result.